kshannon/cogs9/content/_index.md

 #### Questions & Feedback
 **How to Get Your Question(s) Answered and/or Provide Feedback**
-It’s great that we have so many ways to communicate, but it can get tricky to figure out who to contact or where your question belongs or when to expect a response.
+It’s great that we have many ways to communicate, but it can get tricky to figure out who to contact or where your question belongs or when to expect a response.
 These guidelines are to help you get your question answered as quickly as possible and to ensure that we’re able to get to everyone’s questions.

 That said, to ensure that we’re respecting their time, TAs and IAs have been instructed they’re only obligated to answer questions between normal working hours (M-F 9am-5pm).
 However, I know that’s not when you may be doing your work.
-So, please feel free to post whenever is best for you while knowing that if you post late at night or on a weekend, you may not get a response until the next day.
+So, please feel free to reach out whenever is best for you while knowing that, you may not get a response until the next day.
 As such, do your best not to wait until the last minute to ask a question.
+If there is an emergency and you need to contact staff immediately, email Kyle and put "EMERGENCY-COGS9" in the subject line.
+I will get back to you ASAP.

 If you have…
 - **questions about course content** - these are awesome!
-We want everyone to see them and have their questions answered too….so post these to Piazza!
+We want everyone to see them and have their questions answered, please post questions to Canvas, or ask during class/office hours.
 - **questions about course logistics** - first, check the syllabus.
-If the answer is not there, check or post on Piazza or ask a classmate.
+If the answer is not there, check or post on Canvas, ask a classmate, or ask during class/office hours.
-- **questions about a grade** - use Gradescope’s regrade feature within 72 hours.
 - **something super cool to share related to class** - feel free to email Kyle [kshannon@ucsd.edu](kshannon@ucsd.edu)) or come to office hours.
 Be sure to include COGS9 in the email subject line and your full name in your message.
 - **something you want to talk about in-depth** - meet in person/digitally during office hours or schedule a time to meet 1:1 by email.
 Be sure to include COGS9 in the email subject line.
 Or it may be missed. [kshannon@ucsd.edu](kshannon@ucsd.edu).
 - **some feedback about the course you want to share anonymously** - If you been offended by an example in class, really liked or really disliked a lesson, or wish there were something covered in class that wasn’t but would rather not share this publicly, etc., please fill out the anonymous [Google Form](https://forms.gle/ivEJdGSdjv4uHJEcA)*